joaocneves/BiasDF/README.md

     - A 'score' column (output of your detection model)
     - A binary column for the target attribute (e.g., black_hair)
-    - Several binary columns for subgroup attributes How to Use Script 3 (Step by Step)
+    - Several binary columns for subgroup attributes How to Use Script  for multiple attributes

       python run_bias_analysis.py \
           --input ./df_input_description_with_scores.csv \